lhqqq/MetaScleraSeg/README.md

-# Cross-Domain Sclera Segmentation in Less-constrained Environments Via Meta-Episodic Learning
-[todo]

-Release the dataset of the Cross-Domain Sclera Attribute (CDSA).

-Release the evaluation code.
-# Introduction
+# MELSS

-We proposed a new cross-domain sclera segmentation model, named MELSS and a novel cross-domain sclera attribute dataset to promote the research of generalization of scleral segmentation.
+We proposed a new cross-domain sclera segmentation model, called *MELSS*, and a novel cross-domain sclera segmentation dataset with attribute to improve the generalization of sclera segmentation.
 The paper has been submitted for possible publication.
+Once accepted, the codes and dataset will be publicly available.